 For the Bananas Foster Topping

-- 2 tbsp Dark Rum or Bourbon optional
+- 2 tablespoon Dark Rum or Bourbon optional

 - ½ Medium Banana sliced into rounds